A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 where $t^{\rm first}$ is the time in which the later of the two ($c$ or $\bar c$) passes $T_{\rm diss}$.
 For the multiplicity we sum over all $c \bar c$ pairs.

 In Fig. \ref{figintegralprimordial} we display the $p_T^{J/\psi}$ dependence of the integrated local rate for [0-20\%] central PbPb collisions at $\sqrt{s} = 5.02\ {\rm TeV}$ and for the different scenarios discussed in Fig. \ref{figintegralprimordialpt}.
 The color coding is the same as in Fig.\ref{figintegralprimordialpt}.
 The Wigner density gets larger with decreasing distance between the \cc.
 The potential interaction brings \cc quarks closer together (see Fig.\ref{HQclosephasespace}) and therefore it is expected that the local rate contribution gets larger when the potential interaction between the heavy quarks is active.
 This is indeed seen in the calculations.
-We see as well that the collisions of the \cc quarks with the QGP partons influences strongly the local rate.
+We see as well that the collisions of the \cc quarks with the QGP partons \JA {influence the local rate, however in a more complicated way.
 These collisions shift the transverse momentum distribution of the heavy quarks towards lower values (Fig. \ref{figintegralprimordialpt}) and therefore also the relative momentum between the \cc, which enters the Wigner density, gets smaller.
-The potential interaction does not change the form of the integrated local yield (which does not depend on the centrality), only the absolute value.
-In the scenario without potential and without collisions the local rate is negative.
+If the potential is active collisions reinforces the rate at low $p_T$ whereas if the potential is switched off, collisions make the rate slightly negative.} Comparing with Fig. \ref{figintegralprimordialpt}, one sees that the local rate is quantitatively of the same importance as the initial production, especially when both, potential and collisions with QGP, are active.